digitalohm/assimil8or-helpers/README.md

 # Exporter

 This script came about as I was previewing samples in Ableton.
 I really like the drum rack when working with samples, it allows me to create and preview combinations of samples in a rather rapid way.
 After doing this, I wanted to be able to export the files for use on the assimil8or.
-The workflow as of now is to create a drum rack in an empty ableton project, save it with the name prstXXX (whatever preset I'm making), then collect and save.
+The workflow as of now is to create a drum rack in an empty ableton project, save the project with the name prstXXX (whatever preset I'm making), then collect and save.
 From there the python script with some edited variables will copy the .wav samples (you can't do this with Ableton's punk ass aif format) into a temp directory, rename them so they have the prefix prstXXX_ and then outputs them to a directory.
+During this process the exporter will create 8 sub directories for use with the Generator (see below).

 ![alt tag](https://i.imgur.com/aehGq34h.png "Exporter Output")